Flagler County Sheriff's Office

 Deputy Durrance located a man fitting the suspect’s description and ordered him to raise his hands.
 The man raised a shotgun and exchanged gunfire with Deputy Durrance.
 Deputy Durrance was struck during the exchange and died hours later at a St. Augustine hospital.

-Sheriff Homer Williams Brooks
+Sheriff Homer William Brooks

 End of Watch March 23, 1965